 Any e-mail we send you will enable you to opt out of receiving further e-mail from us.
 You can also request that we remove you from our mailing lists by contacting us through one of the channels listed at the foot of this page.

-The collection and use of personal information on this site is in accordance with the Data Protection Acts 1988 and 2003 and the EU General Data Protection Regulation.
+The collection and use of personal information on this site is in accordance with the Data Protection Acts 1988 - 2018 and the EU General Data Protection Regulation.
 More information can be found at the Data Protection Commission.

 Our Little Brothers and Sisters